DongDongSunny/tron-deployment/docker/quick_start.md

 - **Data Snapshot**:
   - Ensure that the data snapshot you download corresponds to the correct network.

+### Close Docker Application
+Java-Tron supports application shutdown with `kill -15`, which sends a `SIGTERM` signal to the application, allowing it to gracefully shut down.
+Java-Tron is also compatible with force shutdown using `kill -9`, which sends a `SIGKILL` signal.

+Thus, you can use the command `docker stop <container_id>` or `docker kill <container_id>` to close the Java-Tron container.

 ## Interact with FullNode
 After the fullnode runs successfully, you can interact with it using the HTTP API or wallet-cli.
 For more details, please refer to [guidance](https://tronprotocol.github.io/documentation-en/getting_started/getting_started_with_javatron/#interacting-with-java-tron-nodes-using-curl).